Chōchin (film)

-Chōchin (ちょうちん), also known as Paper Lantern, is a 1987 Japanese film directed by Shunichi Kajima.
+Chōchin (ちょうちん), also known as Paper Lantern, is a 1987 Japanese crime drama film directed by Shunichi Kajima.
 It is an adaptation of a novel by Shōji Kaneko, who died of cancer four years prior to the film's production.
 The screenplay was written by Goro Hanawa.
+It stars Takanori Jinnai in the lead role, alongside Eri Ishida, Yoshio Harada and Mariko Kaga.
+Toei released Chōchin on May 23, 1987, in Japan, where it was a financial success.

 Premise

 A new wave yakuza film in which Takanori Jinnai plays a young yakuza suffering from stomach cancer who has very little time left to live.